xraypy/xraylarch/doc/xasviewer/overview.rst

 numerical values only allow valid numbers.
 Some of these also have arrows to increment or decrement the value by an appropriate amount for that value.

-Seveal numerical values also have a button with a 'pin' icon |pin| just to the right of the value.
+Several numerical values also have a button with a 'pin' icon |pin| just to the right of the value.
 This pin button allows you to select a value from the current plot window.
 Clicking this button and then clicking anywhere on the plot window will use the X value (or occasionally the Y value) from the point